-- (a) The Concessioner must not request or require clients participating in activities to sign a liability waiver form, insurance disclaimer, or indemnification agreement. - (b) The Concessioner may require clients participating in activities to sign a Visitor's Acknowledgement of Risk form.
-The Service-approved Visitor's Acknowledgement of Risk form is provided as Attachment 3 to this Operating Plan. - (c) The Concessioner, if implementing any proposed changes to the Service-approved Visitor's Acknowledgement of Risk form, must submit to the Superintendent for approval its proposed Visitor's Acknowledgement of Risk form within 60 days following the effective date of this Contract and by October 1 annually.
+- (a) The Concessioner must not request or require clients participating in activities to sign a liability waiver form, insurance disclaimer, or indemnification agreement or any document containing a waiver of liability clause, insurance disclaimer, or indemnification clause. - (b) The Concessioner may require clients participating in activities to sign a Visitor's Acknowledgement of Risk form.
+The Service-approved Visitor's Acknowledgement of Risk form is provided as Attachment 1 to this Operating Plan. - (c) The Concessioner, if implementing any proposed changes to the Service-approved Visitor's Acknowledgement of Risk form, must submit to the Superintendent for approval its proposed Visitor's Acknowledgement of Risk form within 60 days following the effective date of this Contract and by May 1 annually.